syncfusion-content/maui-docs/MAUI/Cards/getting-started.md

 ---

 # Getting started with .NET MAUI Card (SfCard)
-This section explains how to add the Card control.
-This section covers only the basic features needed to get started with Syncfusion Card.
+This section details the process of integrating the Card control and focuses solely on the fundamental features required for initiating your exploration of Syncfusion Card.

 To get start quickly with our .NET MAUI Card, you can check the below video.